Biodiversity

 The aforementioned course of action and goals are compatible with the Declaration of Biodiversity by Keidanren and Action Policy (Revised Edition), which aims to realize a sustainable society through building a society in harmony with nature, and we endorse its aim.

-Click here (R&D"Drug Discovery Research and Product Development Research") for the Safety Management Rules for Recombinant DNA Experiments and Information on the Safety of Genome Modification Facilities (in Japanese only)
+For more information on details of the Safety Management Rules for Recombinant DNA Experiments and Information on the Safety of Genome Modification Facilities, please see "Drug Discovery Research / Product Development Research."

 Owls Forest Conservation Project at the Sumitomo Pharma Forest